girder/viime/joss/paper.md

 ## Data Upload

 Data upload can be a cumbersome step in many data analysis packages.
-Often the data must be in a specified format in order to be properly read and the details of the requisite format are not always clear.
+Often the data must be provided in a specified format in order to be properly read and the details of the requisite format are not always clear.
 To facilitate the easy import of data, we have designed an interactive drag and drop data upload interface which currently accepts .xlsx and .csv files.

-The UI begins with presenting the user with an upload screen, which shows whether any errors were encountered in the file.
+The UI begins by presenting the user with an upload screen, which reports whether any errors were encountered in the file.
-The user then is able to correct any errors, designate any column as the primary ID, masked/hidden, a factor, the group, or a metabolite concentration column (see Figure 1).
-The table view underwent significant refactoring of the client and server to support tables that scale to hundreds of rows and thousands of columns.
+The user then is able to correct any errors, designating any column as the primary ID, masked/hidden, a factor, the group, or a metabolite concentration column (see Figure 1).
+The table view and its associated server support have been designed to support tables that scale to hundreds of rows and thousands of columns, enabling support for a wide range of experimental data sizes.

 ![The data ingestion view.](figures/figure1.png)

 Any errors encountered during parsing are prompted for correction.
-Errors that are detected include levels of missing data that exceed a default threshold within a group or across all samples, non-numeric data in concentration data, the lack of a primary ID, non-uniqueness of the primary ID.
+Errors that are detected include levels of missing data that exceed a default threshold within a group or across all samples, non-numeric data in concentration data, the lack of a primary ID, and non-uniqueness of the primary ID.
 The UI guides the user through each error and warning until the data is ready for analysis.
-In this case, a low-variance metabolite is being flagged for possible omission from analysis (see Figure 2).
+As seen in Figure 2, a low-variance metabolite is being flagged for possible omission from analysis.

 ![The ingestion error and warning panel.](figures/figure2.png)